postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Adding collections and environments from another Workspace

-You can add collections or environments from another Workspace for your personal or team Workspaces.
+You can add collections or environments from one Workspace to another personal or team Workspace.

+In the [Workplaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a Workspace and click the **Add to workspace** button.
 The personal Workspaces view appears by default.
 Click "Team" to add collections or environments to team Workspaces.

-In the [Workplaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a Workspace and click the **Add to workspace** button.

 [![add to workspaces](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-personal.png)

 In the Add to this Workspace page, select the source Workspace that contains the collection or environment you want to add.

-Click "Collection" or "Environment" and select the element you want to add.
+Click "Collection" or "Environment" and select the element(s) you want.

 [![manage personal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-to-WS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-add-to-WS.png)